 Studies in mathematics and engineering together with a passion for art in general give rise to works that blend sculpture and painting, oil painting and innovation (use of silicone and acrylic-based materials).
 All this to create three-dimensional works that “literally come out of the canvas”.

-Cesare Catania infact often prepares his canvases with real projects and static studies, so as to adhere to the canvas in a complete and lasting way a fragile and difficult material to handle such as chalk.
-The latter in many of his paintings is reinforced with nails and nets to follow the outline of the design, highlighting the ability of the artist to fuse together creativity and capacity to rationalize and to break down the shapes of the painting.
+Cesare Catania in fact often prepares his canvases with real projects and static studies, so as to adhere to the canvas in a complete and lasting way a fragile and difficult material to handle such as chalk.
+The latter in many of his paintings is reinforced with nails and nets to follow the outline of the design, highlighting the ability of the contemporary artist to fuse together creativity and capacity to rationalize and to break down the shapes of the painting.
 In the “Lisbon Zoo” for example the author portrays, in a vision of overlapping levels, animals such as an elephant, a giraffe and a bull.
 These, made from chalk and painted with strong acrylic colors, fill the scene of three overlapping levels and in a dynamic way.

+Cesare Catania’s paintings are a “still image” of actions and feelings, extreme synthesis between obscurity and attention to detail.
 Fascinated by modern art, from architecture, from cubism and from painting masters from the classical age, Cesare Catania’s artistic maturity is still evolving; always looking for new techniques to make the most of his inspirations.